 Hancock’s enthusiasm for the cutting-edge, hi-tech, ahead-of-now, sci-fi, feel of the plan is clear.
 He seems to sense in this an opportunity to reveal himself (possibly to everyone’s surprise?) as one of fellow Cabinet luminary Liz.

 Just a couple of weeks ago, as Hancock was assuming his latest political persona as a born-again, cliff-edge, ultra-brexiteer (where did that come from??), it was announced that his political right-hand person will be William Warr, a young Public Health academic from Oxford University, and erstwhile.
-Warr is a strong advocate of the predictive genetic testing plan.
+Warr is a strong advocate of the predictive genetics testing plan.

 For Warr, .
 Public Health needs to predict the occurrence of illness and stop it happening and it needs to do that on a case-by-case basis.
 DNA testing is “the best predictor around”.
 It’s pretty cheap, so the NHS should use it and develop a new model of Primary Care based on personalised prevention.
 That bit still needs a bit of fleshing out, to be honest, but these are early days….